-05. Transformation processes and planetary boundaries
+05. Transformation processes

 This week has two main focal points: fist how transformation processes work.
 This is a historical overview on the relationship between energy and societal development and includes a glimpse on multi-level-perspective (MLP) as of the most relevant approaches for analysing transformation processes